semaphoreci/book-cicd-docker-kubernetes/chapters/02-using-docker.md

 EXPOSE 80
 ```

 Once we have a working Dockerfile for an app, we can start using this container image as the official development environment for this specific service or component.
-If we picked a fast-moving one, we will see the benefits very quickly, since Docker makes library and other dependency upgrades completely seamless.
+If we pick a fast-moving one, we will see the benefits very quickly, since Docker makes library and other dependency upgrades completely seamless.
 Rebuilding the entire environment with a different language version now becomes effortless.
 And if we realize after a difficult upgrade that the new version doesn’t work as well, rolling back is just as easy and instantaneous, because Docker keeps a cache of previous image builds around.

 ### 1.2.3 Writing More Dockerfiles